Financial analyst: Securities firms

-Investment Banking
+Investment banking

 Financial analysts in the investment banking departments of securities or banking firms often work in teams, analyzing the future prospects of companies, and selling shares to the public for the first time via an initial public offering (IPO), or issuing bonds; this task is often identical to that of a securities analyst.
-On this basis, they will then make presentations to prospective investors re the merits of investing in the new company, presenting their "pitch books" on a "roadshow"; see bookrunner and securities underwriting.
+On this basis, they will then make presentations to prospective investors for the merits of investing in the new company, presenting their "pitch books" on a "roadshow"; see bookrunner and securities underwriting.
 An additional component of the IB role here: analysts ensure that all forms and written materials necessary for compliance with Securities and Exchange Commission regulations are accurate and complete.

 Many IB analysts work in mergers and acquisitions (M&A) departments, similarly preparing analyses on the costs and benefits of a proposed merger or takeover, and assisting with regulatory submissions; here there are both buy-side- and sell-side analysts.
 See Chinese wall § Finance.
 The analysis is somewhat more specialized than for an IPO, as it must consider valuation pre- and post-merger, a function of efficiencies, synergies, or increased market share, financing employed, including M&A specific considerations such as the swap ratio, and tax optimization, both re the transaction and for the new entity.

 At more senior levels, vice presidents (VPs) or Senior VPs will manage the workflow and deliverables—with modelling performed by Associate VPs—but not be involved in the line-by-line detail per se.
 Directors will be responsible for "rainmaking" and maintaining existing client relationships.
 The latter role incorporates a significant advisory element—guiding the client regarding their profile and exposure in the capital markets, and advising on M&A and other corporate activity (and liaising with sales and trading).

 Investment banks, and large trading houses, often employ an economics team or group, led by a chief economist.
 This team produces the economic forecasts informing the various valuations and overall investment strategy; see Investment banking § Research and Economic analyst.